February 19

 Related Questions

-Why did the Allies choose a naval attack on the Dardanelles in 1915?
+Why did the Allies target the Dardanelles in 1915?

-The operation aimed to reopen a supply route to Russia, capture Constantinople, and force the Ottoman Empire out of the war while the Western Front remained stalemated.
+They hoped a successful naval thrust would open a supply route to Russia, knock the Ottoman Empire out of the war, and ease pressure on the Western Front stalemate.

-The initial shelling damaged some outer forts but failed to silence them completely; Ottoman mobile artillery continued to resist when Allied ships approached closer range.
+Long-range shelling damaged some structures but failed to silence the mobile Ottoman guns, which replied once the ships approached closer range.

 US Military Atlas: Allied Fleet Begins Dardanelles Bombardment connects to military history, war consequences, or postwar diplomacy.